 We therefore expect to see an increase in applications that are dealt with efficiently and quickly via the new UKVI immigration application process.
 Unfortunately we are also expecting to see more in-depth scrutiny of applications that do not pass pre-determined criteria.

 In relation to applications under the work and study routes, UKVI is also likely to rely far more on sponsors as part of the new system.
 Sponsors that UKVI has no concerns about, taking into account factors such as the sector they operate in, the organisation’s previous compliance history, etc. are likely to find that applications by their students and workers are given a far lighter touch than others.
 UKVI will be rolling out a number of ‘privileges’ for many Tier 4 Higher Education Institutions next year and we would expect this approach of rewarding sponsors that meet certain criteria to continue.

 Of course, the introduction of more measures that are designed to make using the immigration system easier is great news for applicants and sponsors that are given a ‘green light’ by UKVI’s caseworkers and/or IT systems.
 Applicants and sponsors that are, rightly or wrongly, flagged as requiring more in-depth scrutiny are likely to bear the brunt of the Government’s continued strategy to try and reduce net migration.

 We are assisting our clients to navigate through the new UKVI immigration application process.
 If you require legal assistance or need any further information, do contact us or you can make a quick enquiry here.

 Updated information released by UKVI

-Since publishing this article, UKVI has released further information online which can be accessed here and also in a power point presentation which can be accessed here.
+Since publishing this article, UKVI has released further information online which can be accessed here.